 A previously NQF-endorsed measure and 4 newly submitted measures addressing rheumatoid arthritis were reviewed.
 Two of the new measures met eligibility requirements to be included in the pilot trial measure approval pathway, which allows measures to be evaluated without complete testing and approved to be implemented in real-world settings in order to generate the data required to assess reliability and validity.
-Three of the 5 measures were recommended for endorsement, and 2 of the 5 measures were recommended for endorsement, and 2 of the 5 measures were recommended for endorsement.
+Three of the 5 measures were recommended for endorsement, and 2 of the 5 measures were recommended for trial measure approval.